The Department of Materials Science and Nanoengineering at Rice University offers the following graduate degrees:

 Required Standardized Tests

-NOTICE: We are not requiring the GRE for 2022 admission.
+NOTICE: We are not requiring the GRE for Spring 2022 admission.

 The Test of English as a foreign language (TOEFL) is required of any student whose native language is not English.
 The TOEFL and the IELTS are not required for U.S. citizens, nor for international students who earned a degree from a University in which English is the official language.